 Susan is a researcher and educator.
 Susan has a keen interest in universal accessibility, and has many years of experience in teaching children and adults.
 At ARCAP, Susan’s is involved with numerous research projects, primarily in education.
 Susan has co-authored many journal articles in the field of autism and is a co-author of Aspect’s 2017 book Shining a Light on the Autism Spectrum: Experiences and aspirations of adults.

-Kaaren assists with the design, implementation and reporting of research studies for the Aspect Research Centre for Autism Practice, and oversees the monitoring of autism research findings from around the world to inform the Aspect Comprehensive Approach.
+Kaaren is responsible for the design, implementation and reporting of numerous research studies for the Aspect Research Centre for Autism Practice.
+She also oversees the monitoring of autism research findings from around the world and conduct of literature reviews to inform the Aspect Comprehensive Approach.

 Kaaren holds a Masters in information research from University of Technology Sydney, majoring in qualitative research and information search.
 Her research interests focus on the experiences, aspirations and support needs of people on the autism spectrum, and strategies to enable participation in the community.
 Kaaren has authored journal articles in the field of autism and is a co-author of Aspect’s 2017 book Shining a Light on the Autism Spectrum: Experiences and aspirations of adults.